folbricht/routedns/doc/configuration.md

 ]
 ```

 Remote blocklist that is cached to local disk (`cache-dir="/var/tmp"`) and loaded from it at startup.
+It also ignores failures to load the remote blocklist and does not prevent startup.

 ```toml
 [groups.cloudflare-blocklist]